Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 ---
-title: 'Lab 4: Connect to Database securely using identity'
+title: 'Lab 4: Connect to database securely using identity'
 layout: default
 nav_order: 6
 has_children: true
 ---

-# Lab 04: Connect to Database securely using identity
+# Lab 04: Connect to database securely using identity

 # Student manual